 - Supplemental Application Requirements:

-- Letters of Recommendation from two of the three following sources: a physician (preferably osteopathic); a science faculty member who is familiar with the applicant’s academic work; and/or a premedical source (could be an advisor letter, composite evaluation or evaluations from a committee.)
+- Letters of Recommendation from the three following sources: a physician (preferably osteopathic); a science faculty member who is familiar with the applicant’s academic work; and/or a premedical source (could be an advisor letter, composite evaluation, or evaluations from a committee.)

 - Fee waiver available: Yes

 - Waiver Conditions: